 A Program Designed for Working Adults

-Foundry College students progress through the curriculum at their own pace, taking between one and three courses per trimester.
-We offer each course several times per day to help students organize their education around their lives (not vice versa), and all learning takes place in the live online classroom — there’s no required pre-work or homework.
+Foundry College students progress through the program at their own pace, taking between one and three courses per trimester.
+We offer courses at times outside of standard working hours to help students organize their education around their lives (not vice versa), and all learning takes place in the live online classroom — there’s no required pre-work or homework.

 What We Teach